- Home

 Intergenerational Responsibility and the Right to a Healthy Environment

-The right to a healthy environment predates governments and constitutions.
-Today's generation has a responsibility to preserve the environment for generations to come.
+Intergenerational responsibility was the core issue of the landmark case Oposa v.
+Factoran.
+The right to a healthy environment predates many laws and institutions, and proponents of this right exhort today's generation to preserve the environment for generations to come.

 Understanding Texas Presumptive Law for First Responders

-Texas Government Code 607 is the state's presumptive law for first responders.
-The law protects first responders from untoward actions by local governments.
-This article briefly examines its history, intent, and future.
+Texas Government Code 607, the state's presumptive law for first responders, protects first responders from untoward actions by local governments.
+Read to learn more.

 Copyright Law Principles for Authors